fjenik/check-if-pr-exists/README.md

 The following outputs can be used by subsequent workflow steps.

-- `is-source-branch-ahead` - Check if source branch is ahead of target branch.
+- `is-pr-already-created` - Check if pr is already created
-# check-if-pr-exists